miragejs/site/copy/final.md

 **Mirage is a server that runs in the browser**.
 Its code lives right alongside the rest of your frontend JavaScript.

-Once it starts, Mirage will intercept any network requests your app makes and respond with some data, just like a real server would.
+Once it starts, Mirage will intercept any network request your app makes and respond with some data, just like a real server would.

 Here's what it looks like: